Last updated: June 10, 2025

 If passed, this law would require the Minister of Finance, within one year, to create a Canada-wide framework for the implementation of a Guaranteed Livable Basic Income.
 Simply put, this means that the federal government would need to put together the standards and plan from which it, along with the other levels of government, could create unconditional Basic Incomes in their jurisdictions.

-Like Bill C-273 before it, Bill C-223 is a Private Member’s Bill so it is limited in what it can force the government to do.
+Like Bill C-273 before it, Bill S-206 is limited in what it can force the government to do.
 In our system, only the government is allowed to raise taxes and spend money, so only the government is able to actually create a Basic Income.

 What’s the difference between these and previous Bills and Motions?

-Like Bill C-273 and Motion 46 before it, these bills aims to pressure, or otherwise require, the government to formally start investigating and determining how a Basic Income should work and be implemented in Canada.
-However, neither of these two previous legislative attempts was passed: Motion 46 was defeated and Bill C-273 was not brought to a vote before Parliament ended because of the election.
+Like Bill C-273 and Motion 46 before it, this bill aims to pressure, or otherwise require, the government to formally start investigating and determining how a Basic Income should work and be implemented in Canada.
+However, neither of these two previous legislative attempts was passed: Motion 46 was defeated and Bill C-273 was not brought to a vote before Parliament ended because of an election.

 The differences between these pieces of legislation include: specifying who would qualify for a Basic Income, who must be consulted about creating these plans, and the timelines for doing so.

-In our opinion, Bills S-233 and C-223 have two key new features.
-First, they recognize that Basic Income is not, in and of itself, a total solution to poverty and therefore require that it be complimented by national standards for health and social supports that would work alongside the program.
-Second, they explicitly forbid the introduction of a Basic Income causing a reduction in the services or benefits people are receiving as part of exceptional health or disability programs.
+In our opinion, Bill S-206 has two key features.
+First, it recognize that Basic Income is not, in and of itself, a total solution to poverty and therefore requires that it be complimented by national standards for health and social supports that would work alongside the program.
+Second, it explicitly forbids the introduction of a Basic Income causing a reduction in the services or benefits people are receiving as part of exceptional health or disability programs.

-Bills S-233 and C-223 are introduced in the House of Commons and Senate.
+Bills S-206 is introduced in the House of Commons and Senate.

 The bill is debated and voted on whether to bring it to committee.